MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02a_Manage_Subscriptions_and_RBAC.md

 # Lab 02a - Manage Subscriptions and RBAC

-## Lab requirements

-This lab requires permissions to create Azure Active Directory (Azure AD) users, create custom Azure Role Based Access Control (RBAC) roles, and assign these roles to Azure AD users.
-Not all lab hosters may provide this capability.
-Ask your instructor for the availability of this lab.

 ## Lab scenario

 In order to improve management of Azure resources in Contoso, you have been tasked with implementing the following functionality: